 Obviously, you bought your Tundra because you knew that you wanted Japanese engineering and dependability both impeccably combined into one automobile.
 Your Toyota dealership isn't the only place to locate the best repair parts to fix your Tundra.
 While it's not hard to find replacement parts for Toyota vehicles, these days the necessity for nothing but the highest quality are required to maintain your car or truck.
 You bought your Tundra because its fuel efficiency and economical pricing struck a chord inside you; so why would you be okay with second rate when it comes to superior quality auto parts?

 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it creates a slight excess of water as it travels through all the HVAC components on your Toyota Tundra.
-Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
-Each time your vehicle's air conditioning gets serviced and parts are replaced, you must change your Toyota Tundra A/C receiver drier or accumulator.
+The lifeblood of the air conditioning system is a refrigerant called R134a.
+The refrigerant emits cold air after a simple thermal reaction, and it tends to accumulate moisture as it cycles through the HVAC system in your Toyota Tundra.
+Between your A/C condenser and the expansion valve is the receiver drier, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
+Whenever you disconnect any of the A/C hoses on your car or truck, you must change your Toyota Tundra A/C receiver drier or accumulator.